Conversion functions

 commands, and as part of eval expressions.

-The value can be a string or the name of a field that contains strings.
+argument can be a string value or the name of a field that contains a string.
+The string must be formatted as a valid JSON object.

 The following table describes how the toobject